ejhammond/react-responsive-system/README.md

 In this section, we'll cover those major changes so that folks can decide whether or not they want to update.

+### v0.10 - Server-Side Rendering support

+In this update we focused on supporting server-side rendering (SSR).
+Fundamentally, we don't have access to the user's screen during server rendering, so we can't automatically determine the proper screen class for the server-rendered content.

+In order to continue to provide an optimal client-side rendering experience while also supporting a bug-free server-side rendering experience we made `defaultScreenClass` optional and we also renamed it to `initialScreenClass` to make its purpose more clear.
+Making it optional allows us to dynamically decide whether to use our client-side optimized implementation or to switch to the server-side optimized implementation.

+IMPORTANT: if your app is client-side only, don't include `initialScreenClass` in your setup!
+We'll automatically determine the initial screen class and ensure that the content renders properly (without shifting).
+If you provide an `initialScreenClass` and it's incorrect, your users might see your components shift from one screen class to another when they load the page.

-### v0.9
+### v0.9 - useResponsiveValue replaces responsive(Component)

-There are significant breaking changes between the 0.8.X and 0.9.X lines.
-With that said, the 0.8.X line went for 2+ years with no major changes and is quite stable, so there's really not much reason to upgrade if it's working for your project!
+> Note: the 0.8.X line went for 2+ years with no major changes and is quite stable, so there's really not much reason to upgrade if it's working for your project!

 The reason that we haven't moved to 1.0 yet is that the API just hasn't felt quite right.
 It was a bit clunky and there were a few hacks behind the scenes to get it to work the way that we wanted it to work.
 0.9 eliminates those hacks, improves the performance, and generally gets much closer to what we feel could be worthy of 1.0; the downside is that we needed to make some fundamental (breaking) changes.